Sillybutts/GameFaceTrion/README.md

 ### This repository is a collection of mods for the Game Face Trion blaster:

 - **Spacers**
 - - 3 sizes.
-1x is a 1:1 copy of the included Trion spacer.
-2x is the length of the two spacers included.
-2.75x is the maximum extra length that the blaster can fit.
+- - 1x is a 1:1 copy of the included Trion spacer.
+- - 2x is the length of the two spacers included.
+- - 2.75x is the maximum extra length that the blaster can fit.
+Spring might take a set/be damaged over time with this spacer.

 <img src="GHimages/Trion%20spacers.png" width="500">

 - **Flared Magwell**